-Track I: Dietetic Internship only through School of Health Professions (SHP)
+Track I: Dietetic Internship Department of Nutritional Sciences (DNS), School of Health Professions (SHP)

 A maximum of sixteen students (dietetic interns) are admitted into Track I on an annual basis and complete the program as SHP students.
 Students are admitted for summer session (July 1 annually) and complete a single, on-line summer course.
 The on-site requirements begin in late August and continue through the first week of May of the following year.
 Graduates are awarded a certificate solely from SHP attesting to their successful completion of the program, receive a Verification statement and they become eligible for active membership in the Academy of Nutrition and Dietetics and to take the Registration Examination with the Commission on Dietetic Registration.